 NAV means the total assets of the Trust (which includes all ether, cash, and cash equivalents) less total liabilities of the Trust.
 The Administrator determines the NAV of the Trust on each day that the Exchange is open for regular trading, as promptly as practical after 4:00 p.m.
-ET based on the Benchmark.
+ET based on the closing value of the Benchmark.
 The NAV of the Trust is the aggregate value of the Trust's assets less its estimated accrued but unpaid liabilities (which include accrued expenses).
-In determining the NAV, the Administrator values the Shares of the Trust based on the closing price of the Benchmark as of 4:00 p.m.
-Eastern time.
+In determining the NAV, the Administrator values the ether held by the Trust based on the closing value of the Benchmark as of 4:00 p.m.
+ET.
 The Administrator also determines the NAV per Share.

 The NAV for the Trust will be calculated by the Administrator once a day and will be disseminated daily to all market participants at the same time.
 The Sponsor will monitor for significant events related to crypto assets that may impact the value of ether and will determine, in good faith, and in accordance with its valuation policies and procedures, whether to fair value the Trust's ether on a given day based on whether certain pre-determined criteria have been met.
-For example, if the Benchmark deviates by more than a pre-determined amount from an alternate benchmark available to the Sponsor, the Sponsor may determine to utilize an alternate benchmark, such as the MarketVectorTM Ethereum Index or the S&P Ethereum Index.
-The Sponsor may also fair value the Trust's ether using observed market transactions from various trading platforms, including some or all of the trading platforms included in the Benchmark.44
+For example, if the closing value of the Benchmark deviates by more than a pre-determined amount from an alternate benchmark available to the Sponsor, the Sponsor may determine to utilize an alternate benchmark, such as the MarketVector $^{\mathrm{TM}}$ Ethereum Index or the S&P Ethereum Index.
+The Sponsor may also fair value the Trust's ether using observed market transactions from various trading platforms, including some or all of the trading platforms included in the Benchmark.43